gerardnico/ssh-x/docs/bin-generated/ssh-x-auth-proxy-command.md

 ```
 With this environment, `ssh-x-auth-proxy-command` will:
 * check if the private key of the public key `~/.ssh/id_git_github.pub` is present (ie loaded in the agent)
-* if not, it will add the private key located at `$PASSWORD_STORE_DIR/ssh-x/id_git_github` with a lifetime of `15 minutes`
+* if not, it will add the private key located at `ssh/id_git_github` with a lifetime of `15 minutes`

 Because the private key is in the [pass manager](https://www.passwordstore.org/), the key
-is already protected and may have no passphrase but if this is the case, we still ask for the passphrase
+is already protected and would have no passphrase but if this is the case, we still ask for the passphrase

 ### How to configure for all hosts
 This example shows you how you can configure `ssh` to
 use `ssh-x-auth-proxy-command` for all hosts thanks to the SSH template features.